mobizt/Firebase-ESP32/README.md

 */

 //Now parse/read the contents from specific node unit/temp2
-//FirebaseJsonData is required to keep the parse results which can be access later FirebaseJsonData jsonData;
+//FirebaseJsonData is required to keep the parse results which can be accessed later FirebaseJsonData jsonData;

 json.get(jsonData, "unit/temp2");